mohitsshetty986/Personal-Projects/Connect4 PyGame/ReadMe.md

 ## Left click to drop your piece.

-## When you can connect four pieces vertically, horizontally or diagonally you win.
+## When you can connect four pieces  horizontally, vertically or diagonally you win.

 ![Game image](https://drive.google.com/uc?export=view&id=137t4AMpeftDsrNXOqGl_cqwkZieQFHr8)